mattvenn/zero-to-asic-www/content/post/ticket_grant.md

 ## Participation Requirements

 * Submitting a design for tapeout: the course is focused on helping participants make their own ASICs.
 You should aim to submit your design for tapeout, no matter how simple!
+* You must be over 16 years old.
 * Time investment: The expectation is that you'll spend ~4 hours per week on the course over 8-10 weeks (depending on prior experience)
 * Computer access: You'll need a computer with Mac/Windows/Linux, 20GB free space, internet connection fast enough for voice calls.
 * Brief presentation at the weekly meeting:  At one weekly call after your tapeout, you will make a short presentation (~10 min) about your design.